Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 Origins of a modern and fun custom

 This might be the origins of a modern custom.
-Since there are thirteen Yule lads, children put their shoes next to an open window thirteen days before Christmas.
-Each of the thirteen Yule lads comes to the realm of men on his chosen day, and nowadays, they give little treats or gifts by placing them in the shoe by the window.
+Since there are thirteen Icelandic Yule lads, children put their shoes next to an open window thirteen days before Christmas instead of the one-round and jolly St. Nicholas, which now serves as the mascot of Christmas.
+Each of the thirteen Yule lads arrives in the realm of men on his chosen day.
+These days, they give little treats or gifts by placing them in the shoe by the window.
 Icelandic Yule lads have gone through a lot of self-improvement since the old days and are now really nice.
+They have also gotten a makeover and look similar to jolly old St. Nicholas.
+Perhaps they worked on their anger issues in therapy and decided to rebrand themselves.

-Smoked lamb and smoked sheep belly for real old-time Icelandic Christmas
+Smoked lamb and smoked sheep belly for a real old-time Icelandic Christmas

-On Advent day – 24 December – people would wash up, comb their hair, and wear their best clothes.
-Christmas starts at 18.00, and the farmer reads from the bible.
-Then, it was time for a feast.
-It would feature a smoked sheep’s belly (magáll), sausage, smoked lamb, perhaps 3 – 4 leaf bread, and maybe rice pudding.
+On Advent day – the 24th of December – people would wash up, comb their hair, and wear their best clothes.
+Christmas starts at 18.00, and the farmer reads from the bible. hen, it was time for a feast. t would feature a smoked sheep’s belly (magáll), sausage, smoked lamb, perhaps 3 – 4 leaf bread, and maybe rice pudding.

 Sad cakes

 Leaf bread is deep-fried, thin, round cakes decorated with carved patterns.
-These fatty cakes are still popular in Iceland for Christmans and I love them with smoked lamb with a lot of butter.
-However, they are one of the saddest forms of a Christmas treat ever.
-There was so little wheat or rye for making bread that a flattened dough of a leaf bread was supposed to be thin enough so you could read the bible through it.
-Nothing more tells you about the state of Iceland before modernity arrived properly with the arrival of allied troops who occupied the country in World War 2
+These fatty cakes are still popular in Iceland for Christmas, and I love them with smoked lamb and a lot of butter.
+However, they are one of the saddest forms of Christmas treats ever.
+Back then, there was little wheat or rye for making bread.
+Leave bread was supposed to be thin enough to read the bible through it.
+Nothing more tells you about the state of Iceland before modernity arrived properly with the arrival of Allied troops who occupied the country in World War 2

 Sometimes, people would also get coffee and a primitive form of pancakes.
 But this depended on the food available.
-If people were down on their luck, they would catch and eat ptarmigans for Christmas.
+If people were down on their luck and had no sheep to slaughter for Christmas, they would catch and eat ptarmigans.
 This emergency Christmas food for poor people is now a delicacy and unmissable for many Icelanders.
-I find ptarmigans a poor fare.
-There is not much meat on them, so the hassle of cooking them is hardly worthwhile.
+I find Ptarmigans a poor fare.
+There is not much meat on them, so the hassle of cooking these bony little birds is hardly worthwhile.

 Fermented skate, garnished with tallow on top.